Qonfused/OSX-Hyper-V/docs/README.md

 > ```

 ### 2. Build this repository using OCE-Build

+This project uses the [OCE-Build](https://github.com/Qonfused/OCE-Build) to automatically version and build this repository's EFI.
+This is automatically included under the `scripts/lib/oce-build` folder.

+#### i.
+Setting up OCE-Build
 > **Note** **OCE-Build** must be run in a Linux or macOS environment.

 For Windows users, refer to [aka.ms/wslinstall](aka.ms/wslinstall) and [aka.ms/wsl2](aka.ms/wsl2) for instructions on installing wsl and upgrading to the wsl2 kernel (recommended).